Zwickau Hauptbahnhof: History

 On 18 September 1845 Zwickau was connected by a branch line to the Leipzig–Reichenbach railway line.
 This was followed on 11 May 1858 by the line to Schwarzenberg, on 15 November 1858 by the line to Chemnitz and on 29 November 1875 by the line to Falkenstein.

 The first station building was a wooden structure built in 1845.
 This soon no longer met increasing requirements and had to be replaced by a new building, which was completed in 1858.

 The current station building was designed by Deutsche Reichsbahn architect Otto Falk, built from 1933 to 1936 and opened on 17 December 1936.

 Location

-The station is separated from the inner city and the Neumarkt and Zentralhaltestelle bus interchanges located there.
-Lines 5 and 7 of the Zwickau tramway network and bus lines 16 and 19 of the Zwickau Municipal Transport Authority (Städtische Verkehrsbetriebe Zwickau) connect the station with the city centre.
+The station is separated from the inner city and the Neumarkt interchange.
+After lines 7 of the Zwickau tramway network and bus lines 16 and 19 of the Zwickau Municipal Transport Authority (Städtische Verkehrsbetriebe Zwickau) were closed, bus line 10 is main bus line connecting the station with the city centre.
+In the near future Zwickau Municipal Transport Authority plans to reopen the tram to connect the station, by using new tracks and rebuilding station square.
 In addition, many regional bus services begin at the station, which are mainly operated by the West Saxony Regional Transport Authority (Regionalverkehrsbetriebe Westsachsen).